IIT Jodhpur: Admissions

-For undergraduates, IIT Jodhpur offers BTech programs.
+For undergraduates, IIT Jodhpur offers B.Tech. programs.
 Admissions to BTech programs are carried through Joint Entrance Examination, after completing 10+2 schooling.

-For PG Courses, it offers MTech, MSc, MSc – MTech, MTech – PhD, MBA, MDes and PhD programs.
-The Mtech - PhD program however is now discontinued with 2024 batch as the last intake.
-IIT Jodhpur also offers MedTech and MedTech - PhD program in colloboration with AIIMS Jodhpur.
-The eligibility criteria for MTech involves degree in BTech, B.E. or BSc (Engineering) with at least 60% marks or 6.5/10 Cumulative Performance Index (CPI) or Cumulative Grade Point Average (CGPA).
-A valid GATE score is necessary for considering enrollment for MTech program.
-The MSc programs are administered through JAM exam with other minimum qualifying criterion in place.
+For PG Courses, it offers MTech, MSc, MSc – MTech, MTech – PhD (discontinued from 2025 onwards), MBA, MDes and PhD programs.
+The Mtech - PhD program, however, is now discontinued with the 2024 batch as the last intake.
+IIT Jodhpur also offers MedTech and MedTech - PhD program in collaboration with AIIMS Jodhpur.
+The eligibility criteria for MTech involves degree in BTech, B.E., or BSc (Engineering) with at least 60% marks or 6.5/10 Cumulative Performance Index (CPI) or Cumulative Grade Point Average (CGPA).
+A valid GATE score is necessary for considering enrollment for the MTech program.
+The MSc programs are administered through the JAM exam with other minimum qualifying criteria in place.

 Rankings

 Indian Institute of Technology Jodhpur was ranked in 28th place among engineering colleges by the National Institutional Ranking Framework (NIRF) in 2024.